A breakdown of the different aspects of UX, its business value, and why ethical design will be a top priority in 2018 and beyond.

 Problems have value because customers will pay money to have them solved.
-Solving these issues involves customer research, rapid prototyping and wireframing, user testing, UI design, and usability testing.
-And of course, UX design is about making things look nice too — since — as humans, we find that aesthetics add to the experience.
+Solving these issues involves customer research, sketching and wireframing, user and usability testing, and finally screen design.
+And of course, UX design is also about making things look nice too — since — as humans, we find that aesthetics also add to the experience.

 People often confuse UX design with UI design, and even UI with visual design.

-Let’s clarify these terms quickly, so there’s no confusion moving forward.
+Let’s clarify these terms quickly so there’s no confusion moving forward.

 UX design is a measure of the experience as a whole — how quickly the user is able to accomplish their objective, to what degree their issue has been solved, and the overall level of customer/user satisfaction.
-Both visual design and UI design contribute to the UX, however we shouldn’t compare them as if they’re completely different concepts.
+Both visual design and UI design contribute to the UX, however, we shouldn’t compare them as if they’re completely different concepts.